coderofgames/gym-chrono/README.md

 ```
 conda activate gym_chrono_tutorial
 ```
-- If you would like to completely remove this Anaconda environment at a later date, use the following.
+- If you would like to completely remove this Conda environment at a later date, use the following.
 Note that you must deactivate the environment first.
 ```
 conda remove --name gym_chrono_tutorial --all
 ```